 How to Stop Condensation in Built-in Wardrobes – Final Thoughts

-If investigations reveal an unlagged water pipe, you can’t assume that’s the sum total of your issues.
+If investigations reveal an unlagged water pipe, you can’t assume that’s the only issue.
 Equally, minimising the presence of steam and condensation around the home is crucial, with windows on vent and extractor fans used routinely.

 It may take trial and error, but you can permanently eliminate condensation in wardrobes.